GS4: Generalizable Sparse Splatting Semantic SLAM

 \subsubsection{Backbone for Gaussian Prediction}

 We train a transformer model to regress 3D GS parameters from an image with a known camera pose (from tracking, described in Sec.~\ref{sec:tracking}), while simultaneously assigning semantic labels to these 3D Gaussians.
-We start with ODIN~\cite{jain2024odin}, a model that starts from multi-view RGB-D images with a transformer architecture that alternates between 2D within-view and 3D cross-view attention for information fusion over multiple views.
-To further enhance efficiency, we have made the following modifications to the ODIN architecture: \begin{itemize}[topsep=0pt, partopsep=0pt, itemsep=0pt, parsep=0pt]

-\item We modify the ODIN architecture by removing the 3D attention layers between all stages of the 2D backbone, retaining only the 3D attention layers after their multi-scale deformable attention layer.
-This adjustment reduces computational costs while maintaining performance.

-\item ODIN originally utilizes voxel-based operations, such as mean pooling of features and XYZ coordinates within occupied voxels in 3D space, which are beneficial for dense point clouds but can be computationally intensive.
-Given that our inference involves single-view input (i.e., sparser point cloud) at a time, we eliminate these voxel-based operations, resulting in faster processing without compromising performance.

-\item ODIN utilizes 3D interpolation to upsample low-resolution feature maps.
-We replace this step with the point-based upsampling layer from AutoFocusFormer~\cite{autofocusformer}, which is more efficient.

-\end{itemize} These modifications collectively enhance the efficiency of the ODIN architecture ($\sim$$1.7\times$ speedup compared to the original), making it more suitable for our SLAM system.
+We start with a pre-trained 2D image segmentation model such as Mask2Former~\citep{cheng2021mask2former} or AutoFocusFormer~\citep{autofocusformer}, which encodes an image into encoder tokens $f_{enc}^l$ and decoder tokens $f_{dec}^l$ (from their image decoder) at several progressively downsampled levels $l = 1, \ldots, L$, with $L=4$ usually.
+We concatenate an RGB image $I \in R^{H\times W \times 3}$ and a depth image $D \in R^{H\times W \times 1}$ resulting in a 4-channel feature map that is fed into the model: